10 Best Cities & Towns Near Berlin Not to Miss

 boats in harbour with buildings with red rooftops in cute towns near berlin germany

-Wismar is a town with a history dating back to the 13th century, and I absolutely fell in love with its maritime charms and relaxing atmosphere.
+Wismar is a town with a history dating back to the 13th century, and I absolutely fell in love with its maritime charms and relaxing atmosphere, the perfect destination for slow travellers.

 The town, situated on the Baltic Sea in northern Germany, was once a vital trading port of the Hanseatic League, so much so that it was designated a UNESCO World Heritage site.